kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-item-class.md

        //no code in this case, so nothing will be executed }

-    ///other option which requires Use to be overridden in child classes
+    //other option: abstract method, REQUIRES Use() to be overridden in child classes, similar to Interface /*
-    ///
-    /*public abstract void Use()
+    public abstract void Use();
-    {
-        //no code in this case, so nothing will be executed }
     */
 }